voucherifyio/voucherify-js-sdk/packages/sdk/CONTRIBUTING.md

 }

 // Domain types
-// Based on above 0-level types, only one domain type can be defined
+// Based on above 0-level types, only one domain type and two subtypes of domain type can be defined

 // Basic reward assignment properties, common for most of the 0-level endpoints
 // Exists because: